mitodl/handbook/openedx/MITx-edx-integration-tutor.md

     tutor dev do createuser --staff --superuser edx edx@example.org

-Create a service worker for MITx Application.
+Create a service worker for the MIT Application.

     tutor dev do createuser --staff mit_Application_serviceworker service@mitx.odl.local

+Log in to your edX and MIT application as an admin and make sure the session remains active throughout the process.
+(Part of this process will involve mostly breaking authentication, so it's important that you are able to access the admin.)

-### For MITxOnline Only
+#### For MITxOnline Only
 For best results, create two new courses within edX.
 The MITxOnline `configure_instance` command expects a couple of courses to exist in edX (because they come with the devstack package):

 | Course ID                       | Course Title         |